ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 * Adopted by SCIM WG.

-# Acknowledgments
+# Acknowledgments and Contributions
 {:numbered="false"}

-The editor would like to acknowledge the tremendous contribution of Matt Peterson for his work in authoring the original versions of this draft and in providing continuing feedback after stepping back.
+The authors would like to acknowledge the contribution of Paul Lanzi (IDenovate) in leading the writing of security considerations section.

-* Matt Peterson - One Identity

-The editor would also like to acknowledge the contributions of the following individuals who provided valuable feedback while reviewing the draft:
+The authors would also like to acknowledge the following individuals who provided valuable feedback while reviewing the draft:

 * Aaron Parecki - Okta
 * David Brossard - Axiomatics
 * Dean H. Saxe - Amazon Web Services
 * Pamela Dingle - Microsoft
-* Paul Lanzi - Remediant